Prime Minister parodies (Private Eye): Theresa May: St. Theresa's Independent State Grammar School for Girls (and Boys)

 The Cameron Free School was renamed St. Theresa's Independent State Grammar School for Girls (and Boys) after Theresa May assumed the premiership in 2016.
 After the 2017 general election and the Conservative–DUP agreement, it added "Incorporating the William III Orange Academy" to its title.
 The school's coat of arms featured a pair of leopard-print kitten heel women's shoes, parodying a favourite style of May's.
 In 2017 one of these shoes was replaced by an orange.
 The school's motto was "Unitas in Divisione" (United in Division).
 In 2018, the ongoing withdrawal from the "European Education Union" led to the school being placed in "special measures."
 After May's resignation, the school was renamed St. Somebody's Independent Grammar School for Girls (and Boys), not necessarily incorporating The William III Orange Academy covered with a banner reading "Temporarily Closed", and a question mark replacing the shoes in the coat of arms.

 Boris Johnson: The People's PMQs

 Upon Boris Johnson's accession the school theme was abandoned for the first time since the Tories returned to power, replaced by The People's PMQs, in which the prime minister broadcasts a livestream on Facebook taking questions from members of the public.
 The article parodies actual question-and-answer sessions that were held by Johnson.
 Johnson frequently wanders off topic and babbles incoherently, with references to Dominic Cummings (his Special adviser) giving him hand signals from out of frame.

 Prime Minister's WhatsApp

 Later in Johnson's premiership, the Facebook element was abandoned in favour of a WhatsApp feed of the Prime Minister and his government called The Prime Minister's WhatsApp.
-The WhatsApp theme continued during Liz Truss's short period as PM (only a few weeks in 2022) and into Rishi Sunak's premiership.
+The WhatsApp theme continued during Liz Truss's short period as PM (only a few weeks in 2022), throughout Rishi Sunak's premiership and into Keir Starmer's premiership.